ruioliveiras/blog/content/blog/2018-02-15-api-gateway/index.md

 1. First authentication:
  The request will arrive to the Bouncer Service with a [Json web token (JWT)](https://jwt.io/introduction/).
-  Using the secret we will certify that is a valid token.
+  Using the secret we will guarantee that it is a valid token.
      OR
-   We could use the old fashon RANDOM TOKEN that maps the database to the userId.
+   We could use the old fashioned RANDOM TOKEN that maps the database to the userId.

 2. After having a valid user id, we can search in the couchbase for the key `p:$user1`
-3. Now search all the roles of that user, example `r:role1` and `r:role2`
+3. Now we search all the roles of that user, example `r:role1` and `r:role2`
-4. Now we know all the resources and levels for that user.
+4. Then we know all the resources and levels for that user.
 5. Since the resource was already [parsed bellow](#extract-auth-resource), we know everything to authorize and forward this request.